wait-how/VkGrass/README.md

 A basic grass demo
 ![screenshot](VkGrass.jpg)
 ## Installation
+Make sure to use the `--recurse-submodules` option when cloning.

 Build dependencies:
  - pkg-config
  - some recent version of clang++ (g++ should work, but is not tested)